siddhi-bansal/subleasier/README.md

 5. UI Changes (basic formatting changes)
 6. Replace Firebase Frequent Polling with Realtime-Updates (right now, I query to Firebase everytime the Postings Listings screen is built. ideally, I want to only query to Firebase if any changes have been made to the database.)
 7. Test on Android (need to set up Android emulator, after which I need to test all the functionality on Android)
+8. Add Bathroom information to form and posting
+9. Add links to apartments (do this with a dictionary)
+10. Look into how to make code production ready